honestbank/terraform-aws-sftp/README.md

 This script builds an AWS Transfer Family server that is backed by an S3 bucket:

     * Communicates via SFTP (ftp, ftps are disabled)
-    * Has per-user home-directory permissions
+    * Has per-user home-directory permissions, which users locked to their own home directory and sub-directories
-    * Users access via SSH keys
+    * Users access the SFTP server via SSH keys

 ## Requirements